 |Type of review||Cost per pupil, per subject|

 Tests marked on screen

-When applying for a review of a certain subject, we will ask you whether you have a marking query, or you can select from a list of possible clerical queries.
-For a clerical review, once you have selected the appropriate query you then need to provide information about the potential error as prompted.
+When applying for a subject review, we will ask you whether you have a marking or clerical query.
+For a clerical query, you will be asked to select from a list of possible queries.
+You will then be prompted to provide information about the potential error.